February 4, 2021

 Diving right into planning all meals and snacks may work for some, but for others, the idea of that much preparation is insurmountable.
 It doesn’t have to be all or nothing.
 You can begin slowly and work your way up to a full menu.

-Provider Anita Steele describes how to do it:
+Coach Anita Steele describes how to do it:

 Slowly increasing which and how many meals you plan and prep for increases your rate of success because you build on your accomplishments.